PostgREST/postgrest/docs/api/reading.md

   <p>Why not provide nested routes?
 Many APIs allow nesting to
   retrieve related information, such as <code>/films/1/director</code>.
-  We offer a more flexible mechanism instead to embed related information, including many-to-many relationships.
+  We offer a more flexible mechanism (inspired by GraphQL) to embed related information.
+It can handle one-to-many and many-to-many relationships.
 This is covered in the section about Embedding.</p>
 </div>

 ### Stored Procedures